normen/homebridge-milighthub-platform/README.md

 Homebridge plugin to control MiLight / LightEU / Limitless / Easybulb lamps through the ESP8266 based Open Source [MiLight Hub](https://github.com/sidoh/esp8266_milight_hub).

+This plugin is compatible with Homebridge `^1.6.0` and the current Homebridge `^2.0.0-beta` releases.

 ## Features

 - Automatically fetches all MiLight Hub aliases as lights